Ansul8012/Taulk/README.md

-# Chatty - Real-Time Chat Application
+# Taulk - Real-Time Chat Application

-Chatty is a real-time chat application that allows users to connect, communicate, and share moments with friends and family.
-Built with a modern tech stack, Chatty provides a seamless and interactive user experience.
+Taulk is a real-time chat application that allows users to connect, communicate, and share moments with friends and family.
+Built with a modern tech stack, Taulk provides a seamless and interactive user experience.

 ## Features